sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ## Included libraries

-All setup and teardown scripts run in a sandboxed environment on our cloud backed.
+All setup and teardown scripts run in a sandboxed environment on our cloud backend.
 You do not have full access to the Node.js standard library or to arbitrary NPM modules.
 Currently every runner is equipped with the following libraries:

 ### Built-in modules